 The Simons reported their find to Markus Pirpamer, the owner of a local mountain cabin, the Similaunhütte on the Italian side of the border.
 He informed the authorities, both on the Austrian and the Italian side.
 It was initially not clear whether the find was on Austrian or Italian soil.
 Bad weather delayed the recovery of the body until Monday September 23.

 The authorities did not immediately understand the great age and importance of the find. Ötzi was not the only body to melt out of the ice in the Alps in 1991.
 It had been a very warm summer, and several other and more recent bodies had melted out of the ice as well.
 Focus was on recovering the body, which is normal procedure, when the dead return from the glacial ice.
-A number of people visited the site to see the body, before its recovery.
-They stepped on the fragile objects and removed artefacts before the recording of their locations.
+A number of people visited the site to see the body before its recovery.
+They stepped on the fragile objects and removed artefacts prior to the recording of their locations.
 This was very unfortunate and led to the destruction of important evidence on the site.

 When the Innsbruck-based archaeologist Konrad Spindler saw the copper axe found with Ötzi, he immediately understood that this was not a recent glacier body.
 It had to be at least 4000 years old.
 The ice mummy became an immediate sensation.

 Archaeologists investigated the findspot shortly after the discovery, but the appalling weather conditions and the onset of winter quickly stopped the fieldwork.
 A well-organized and thorough excavation of the gully took place in in 1992.
 The excavation led to the recovery of a few more artefacts and a number of fragments, and the collection of a large number of samples.